mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     $ cp -r nui/Tizen.NUI/src nuirun
 ~~~

-* Overwrite two NUI files in ~/DALiNUI/nuirun/src/public
+* Copy/overwrite two NUI files in ~/DALiNUI/nuirun/src/public
     1. Download [CoreUIApplication.cs](http://dalihub.github.io/NUIsetup/CoreUIApplication.cs)
     2. Download [NUIApplication.cs](http://dalihub.github.io/NUIsetup/NUIApplication.cs)
     3. Place these files in your nuirun/src/public folder (You will have to overwrite NUIApplication.cs).

-_Overwriting these 2 files is necessary, as NUI in Ubuntu is not fully supported just yet._
+_These 2 files are necessary, as NUI in Ubuntu is not fully supported just yet.
+(July 2017)_

 * To subsequently clean the build (if required), see [Appendix B](#buildclean)